mfbmina/price_tracker/README.md

 - Postgres
 - Libs listed on `mix.exs`

-## Decisions
+## Decisions & Comments

 - I used Environment variables to manage the API KEY, because it was the easiest way.
-- The external product id is a string on database, because some there is no definition if the API will always return an integer.
+- The external product id is a string on database, because some there is no definition if the API will always return an integer as ID (some old projects use strings).
-- You can expose `PriceTracker.call()` as a task or script.
+- You can use this repo as a task or script.
-- I'm still learning Elixir, so I tried doing the best practices that I know.
+- I'm still studying Elixir, so I tried doing the best practices that I know.

 ## Setup